-When I visit an author’s website, I always search for a post on how they got published.
+When I visit an author’s website, I always search for a post detailing how this particular writer got published.
 I’m wired that way.
 I want to know the how and the why.

 But, I digress.